nberkow/A1X1/README.md

 Here, the gene HBB is the greatest contributor to PC1, followed by HBA2.
 MALAT1 is the top contributor to PC2.
 I recognized two categories of genes in these lists.
 There are a number of hemoglobin subunits (HB) as well as several antibody genes (IG).
 Both of these would be consistent with cells from blood.
 I didn't recognize MALAT1.
 It is a long non-coding RNA implicated in a few biological processes.

 The next step was to experiment with removing outliers.
 Outliers in PCA can be important hits, but they can also mask other signals.
 I noticed that PC1 was dominated by a small number of extreme outliers.
-I this histogram, most of the data is centered a little below zero with a tight spread, but a few cells have very high values.
+In this histogram, most of the data is centered a little below zero with a tight spread, but a few cells have very high values.

 ![hist1](./figures/hist1.png)